devkotasabin/EBM-NLP/README.md

 # EBM-NLP

-This is a part of project for CSC 585 - Algorithms in NLP - at University of Arizona.
+This is the part of the class project for CSC 585 - Algorithms in NLP - at University of Arizona.

 Implementation of Baseline model for PICO 2018 dataset https://github.com/bepnye/EBM-NLP/